kwsportracing/site/docs/dates.md

 ## Registrations
-Pre-Registration pricing is $150, trackside registration is $170(cash only).
+Pre-Registration pricing is $150, trackside registration is $170(cash only and space permitting).
 You can pre-register at the link below:

 [Sign Up Here](https://docs.google.com/forms/d/e/1FAIpQLScdUyBLHJXUJ3dOnGgL6Ry43QloMiEpHzTevDPDu1f5sZiz9A/viewform?usp=sf_link)